 - Phonetically Regular Words: The majority of words in English are phonetically regular, following rules of the basic sound system.

 - Sound-Symbol Correspondence: Students learn how to blend sounds for reading and segment sounds for spelling.
 They work with words in both directions, further reinforcing the structures to be learned.

 - Syllable Structure: Word structure is taught according to the six syllable types in the English language.
 Sounds are taught only as they relate to the syllable type being studied.
 The type of syllable tells you how to read the vowel sound.

 - Orthography and Morphology: Orthographic rules of spelling involving basewords and suffixes are directly taught.
 Common Latin prefixes, roots, and suffixes are also directly taught.
 These are introduced in correspondence to the syllable patterns.

-- High Frequency Words: Some high frequency words are phonetically regular, but many are irregular, non-phonetic words that do not follow the “system” of the language but need to be recognized and spelled quickly and easily.
-Thus, these words are presented to be memorized.
+- High Frequency Words: Some high frequency words are phonetically regular, but many are irregular, non-phonetic words that do not follow the “system” of the language.
+These words must be recognized and spelled quickly and easily.

 - Further Study: The Just Words curriculum provides a strong foundation for further word study.
 After going through the Just Words program, students will:

 - Have mastery of letter-sound relationships, syllable structures, and basic spelling patterns.

 - Understand the possibilities of word building with prefixes, roots, and suffixes and with the relationships between words.